Cordierite: Properties, Characteristics and Uses

 It has a hardness of 7 to 7.5, it has brittle tenacity and its specific weight has average values for silicate minerals, between 2.6 and 2.66 gr/cm3.

-See also Uraninite: Properties, Characteristics and Uses
+See also Blue diamonds: Properties, characteristics and uses

 Characteristic as an accessory mineral of metamorphic rocks such as hornflens, schists or gneiss, mostly produced by contact metamorphism.